 One of my favourite topics is cultural diversity and immigration, which I have researched as well.

-TH: Why did you initially choose to live in Finland?
+WW: Why did you initially choose to live in Finland?

 Enrique: I chose to live in Finland because of my Finnish roots.
 Even if I moved to Finland permanently in 1978, every ten years I move abroad to work.
 I do this because it is a good way to gain experience and new ideas.

-TH: What do you see as your “place” in Finland when you were staying here?
+WW: What do you see as your “place” in Finland when you were staying here?

 Enrique: My “place” in Finland is to work for a successful culturally and ethnically diverse society that abides by Nordic values like social equality.